MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

-**Logistic Regression:** a popular statistical technique used in the field of Human Resources to predict the likelihood of a certain event happening.
+**Logistic Regression:** A popular statistical technique used in the field of Human Resources to predict the likelihood of a certain event happening.
 In HR, logistic regression is commonly used for employee attrition.

 **Correlation Matrix:** A correlation matrix is a table which displays the correlation coefficients for different variables.
-The matrix depicts the correlation between all the possible pairs of values in a table.
+The matrix depicts the correlation between all the possible pairs of variables in a table.

-**Confusion Matrix:** In the field of machine learning (specifically the problem of statistical classification) a confusion matrix is a specific table layout that allows visualization of the performance of an algorithm.
+**Confusion Matrix:** In the field of machine learning (specifically the problem of statistical classification), a confusion matrix is a specific table layout that allows visualization of the performance of an algorithm.

 **AUC Curve:**  A receiver operating characteristic curve, or ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
 AUC stands for "Area under the ROC Curve."
 AUC measures the entire two-dimensional area underneath the ROC curve.